Eastern European states 'broke EU law' by refusing refugees | DW | 02.04.2020

 More than 1 million refugees and migrants crossed into Europe at the height of the crisis.
 Around 160,000 of them were meant to be distributed among other member states according to a quota system.

-However because Poland, Hungary and the Czech Republic did not abide by the ruling, the European Commission began legal proceedings in December 2017.
+However, because Poland, Hungary and the Czech Republic did not abide by the ruling, only about 40,000 refugees were relocated.

+The three countries took in almost none over the two years the scheme was in operation.

+They had argued that EU countries alone are responsible for ensuring public safety and not the European Commission, which drew up the quota scheme and began legal proceedings against them in December 2017.

-In the court's view, the countries' reasoning — that law and order and protect internal security were threatened — wasn't sufficient to refuse to accept the refugees.
+But in the court's view, law and order and internal security concerns weren't severe enough to refuse to accept the refugees.

-As a result, the three EU states could not claim that the resettlement mechanism allegedly did not work.

 Although the court didn't issue fines on Thursday, the Commission considers that the countries are still not meeting their obligations, and can bring the case to the Court again and apply for financial sanctions.